Russia claims Ukraine tried to attack Kremlin with drones in "terrorist act" targeting Vladimir Putin

 Vyacheslav Volodin, speaker of the Russian Parliament, said in a message posted on the Telegram messaging app Wednesday that Ukraine's, "Nazi regime must be recognized as a terrorist organization," accusing Ukrainian President Volodymyr Zelenskyy of "giving orders to carry out terrorist attacks."

-"There can be no negotiations with the Zelenskyy regimem" insisted Volodin.
+"There can be no negotiations with the Zelenskyy regime" insisted Volodin.
 "We will demand the use of weapons capable of stopping and destroying the Kyiv terrorist regime."

 for more features.